 The MBA includes 19 credits in Semester 1 and 21 credits in Semester 2.
 All core subjects are 3 credits each.
 Elective courses are 2 credits each.

-The course offers a thorough grounding in strategic marketing and sales.
+The course offers a thorough grounding in strategic marketing.
 Since marketing is about identifying and meeting human and social needs in order to deliver unique value to the customer, the course begins with the examination of marketing as a strategic business function.
-Students then progress through an analysis of the business environment and how to determine products and services they might profitably offer their customers.
+We then progress through an analysis of the business environment and how to determine products and services we might profitably offer our customers.
 The middle part of the course deals with the three key strategic concepts of segmentation, targeting and positioning.
-Next, students will explore the components of the marketing mix.
+Next, we explore the components of the marketing mix.
 The final sections will deal with branding and destination marketing.
 All these concepts will be illustrated throughout the course with examples and case studies.

 Driven by the globalization of trade, financial flows, transportation and the digitalization of exchanges, the international hospitality industry has evolved into complex systems linking activities such as distribution, branding, management, real estate ownership and financing.
 In such an environment, hospitality companies have espoused singular strategies that have shaped their boundaries and changed the sets of relationships governing the industry.
 This course provides an overview of the current strategic orientations of hospitality firms, and of the consequences of major trends on the past and future of the industry.
 Classic strategic theories and frameworks will be introduced and reviewed, and their application to the industry discussed.
 The idiosyncratic characteristics of the industry will be highlighted in this context.

-This course helps students understand the fundamentals of business administration through budgeting.
-Students will learn how to involve key employees in the budget planning process, win support and defend budget proposals, and evaluate the financial status of an operating department.
-Using skills from this course and previous courses, students will demonstrate the process of budget planning and writing.
+This course helps students understand the fundamentals of administration through budgeting.
+Students will learn how to involve key employees in the budget planning process, win support and defend budget proposals, evaluate and monitor the financial status of an operating department.
+Using skills from Hospitality Financial Management and previous courses, students will demonstrate the process of budget planning and writing.

 In order for contemporary organizations to maximize potential and efficiency in a globalized and constantly evolving world, change and development in organizations is inevitable.
 This course aims to facilitate students to develop competencies in dealing with change management and development in organizations.
 An introduction of fundamental knowledge and theories on organizational development and change will be provided.
 Students will also explore internal and external factors that drive organizational change, the types of change and how to systematically design, plan and execute these changes.
 Upon completion of the course, students will gain deeper insights on various frameworks of the change process, how people react to change and why change could fail at times.